Human Activity Recognition Simulink Model for Smartphone Deployment

 The Video Output subsystem uses a multiport switch block to choose the corresponding user activity image data to display on the device.
 The Convert to RGB block decomposes the selected image into separate RGB vectors and passes the image to the Activity Display block.

-To deploy the Simulink model to your device, follow the steps in Run Model on Android Devices or Run Model on iOS Devices.
-After the configuration process is complete, click Deploy to Hardware to create an app with the same name as the model.
-Run the app, place the device in the same way as described earlier for collecting the training data, and try the five activities.
-The app displays the classified activity accordingly.
+To deploy the Simulink model to your device, follow the steps in Run Model on Android Devices (Simulink Support Package for Android Devices) or Run Model on Apple iOS Devices (Simulink Support Package for Apple iOS Devices).
+Run the model on your device, place the device in the same way as described earlier for collecting the training data, and try the five activities.
+The model displays the classified activity accordingly.

-The accuracy of the app can be different from the accuracy of the test data set (
+The accuracy of the model can be different from the accuracy of the test data set (

 El Helou, A. Sensor HAR recognition App.
 MathWorks File Exchange https://www.mathworks.com/matlabcentral/fileexchange/54138-sensor-har-recognition-app